w3c/wot-testing/events/2025.11.Kobe/README.md

 ### Demonstrating how easy it is to build application logic (mashups) with others' devices
   * Participants: Hitachi, possibly Ignite Retail and ArmorSafe
+  * maybe try to interact with a Modbus based device (SENTRON PAC)

 ### Common Definitions
   * Participants: Siemens (Ege)